ctfer-io/chall-manager/DESIGN_DOCUMENT.md

 You could even use the Pulumi SDK to interoperate with Ansible or custom scripts.
 As those cases are trusted not common, there integration won't be discussed here and how to use an external secret provider to handle secrets (API keys, JWT, etc.).

+In case you want to reuse the SDK not for _Challenge Scenario on Demand_ but for the ease of management, make sure your integration of the _chall-manager_ in your CTF platform can send a source identifier that is out of the possible generated ones (for instance `0` in case of non-zero autoincremental values, or `global` for GUIDs).
+At the beginning of your CTF event, someone will launch the challenge infrastructure which will identify the source as something non-existing.
+The reproducible build of the _identity_ value described in the [internals](#internals) will provide informations that it is either non-running hence will start it, either is already running, then displays the connection informations.
+In the end, every source (team or user) works on the same instance which reduces the cost of deployment by a factor _n_ (the number of sources).

 ## Conclusion

 Thanks to our proposition, we solve long-living limitations of CTF events by generalizing the approach to handle resources of challenges that require infrastructures.